JG247/basic_setup/README.md

 # Basic set up
-Demonstration of data visualisation using High Charts
+Demonstration of a basic JavaScript set up